anserran/gleaner-collector/README.md

 	timeStamp: new Date(),
 	device: 'keyboard',
 	action: 'click' // Typed
-	values: [ 'a' ], // 'a' was the character typed
+	data: { keycode: 'a' }, // 'a' was the character typed
 	target: 'spaceship' // The game entity with id 'spaceship' processed this input }
 ```